 Investigations have taken on tremendous importance in the world of HR, and failing to investigate, or failing to investigate properly, can result in significant liability.
-When Stuart first designed the HR Law for HR Professionals course, investigations were a small portion of one module.
-Now, a mere nine years later, we spend one entire day out of five discussing how to conduct an investigation.

-It is now clear that harassment and sexual harassment will not be tolerated.
+It is clear that harassment and sexual harassment will not be tolerated.
 Our courts and tribunals have made it clear that any allegations or suspicions must be investigated.
-Furthermore, in Ontario, it is now the law: employers must investigate suspected harassment.
+Furthermore, in some jurisdictions, including Ontario, it is now the law: employers must investigate suspected harassment.
 Failure to do so properly can result in a Ministry of Labour Order that a third party conduct an investigation, to be paid for by the employer.

 No matter what the circumstances, we will ensure that your investigation is done properly and you are not exposed to unnecessary liability.